miles-1/SkillsGroup/python/lesson01/README.md

 ### Project: Create a program that will ask the user for two strings, and then take every occurrence of one out of the other.

 Ask for a phrase from the user.
 Then ask the user for a substring to remove from the phrase.
-Example: If the phrase is `"Yeah, I'm gonna take my horse to the old town road I'm gonna ride 'til I can't no more"` and the substring is `"I'm gonna"`, then the program will print out `"Yeah, `&nbsp;&nbsp;&nbsp;` take my horse to the old town road `&nbsp;&nbsp;&nbsp;` ride 'til I can't no more"`.
+Example: If the phrase is `"Yeah, I'm gonna take my horse to the old town road I'm gonna ride 'til I can't no more"` and the substring is `"I'm gonna"`, then the program will print out <code>"Yeah, &nbsp; take my horse to the old town road  &nbsp; ride 'til I can't no more"</code>.
 Note that there is a double-space remaining where the string was removed in this example, and that is okay.
 Here are some things that can help you:

 - **The `len()` function**: This simply takes a string and returns its length (aka its number of characters).
 For example, `len("hello")` returns `5`.